Feature Comparison

 Tilt/Swivel

-Many of the flashes also have a swivel feature, which is vital when using ceiling-bounced flash with the camera in portrait orientation.
-Of course, if your primary use of the flash is off-camera, this is unnecessary.
+The Pentax AF360FGZ, Tumax DSL88 series (including Metz 36 AF-4/AF-5), and Promaster 5250DX, 7200EDF, and 7400EDF can tilt upwards to 90°, but don't have the ability to rotate from side to side.
+The other models can both tilt and swivel from side to side, which is vital when using ceiling-bounced flash with the camera in portrait orientation.
+Of course, if your primary use of the flash is off-camera, side-to-side swivel is unnecessary.

 Wide-Angle Diffuser

-All models but the Promaster flashes and the Metz 36 AF-4 have a built-in wide-angle diffuser which pops out and flips down over the flash head.
-Most Promaster units include a push-on diffuser in the package.
-These diffusers are not designed to soften light but simply to disperse it for use with wider-angle lenses.
+These diffusers are not designed to soften light (like a mini-softbox) but simply to disperse it for use with wider-angle lenses.
 This is necessary at real focal lengths (on current Pentax dSLRs) below 16mm for the zoom models and below about 19mm for the fixed reflector models.
 Although the exact claimed numbers vary, using the diffuser should provide coverage down to approximately 13mm (again, real focal length).

 Bounce Cards